 4. Recycle Your Waste

 You’d be surprised at the number of corporations and businesses in the US that don’t recycle enough.
 While the big boys like Google make it part of their company ethos, others are failing to put in the recycling bins that help staff be eco-friendly.
-If you want to be a green business, then you need to recycle and that includes having a strategy in place that your staff adhere to.
+If you want to be a green business, then you need to recycle and that includes having a strategy in place that your staff adheres to.

 According to Recycle Across America: